ethereum-attestation-service/eas-docs-site/docs/learn/attestations.md

 An off-chain attestation is an attestation that is not stored in the blockchain.
 An off-chain attestation can be public or private.
 Off-chain attestations carry the entire attestation data and digital signature required to verify and validate the authenticity of itself.
 Off-chain attestations can be used for things like ticketing, drivers licenses, passports, votes, and tweets.
 Almost anything that can be done on-chain can be done off-chain, but you can't retain privacy as well on-chain.

 We’re exposed to off-chain attestations all the time.
-Some of the most popular examples of off-chain attestations that can be recorded on EAS and are:
+Some of the most popular examples of off-chain attestations that can be recorded with EAS and are:

 - Identification cards
 - Your passport